The Odeon of Herodes Atticus, an ancient Roman theatre on the Acropolis in Athens.

 Day 3: Kolonaki, Mount Lycabettus and the Museum Quarter

-After a couple of busy days, you can pack as little or as much into day as you wish.
+After a couple of busy days, you can pack as little or as much into the day as you wish.
 After breakfast, spend the morning in Kolonáki, Athens’ most upmarket central neighbourhood.
 If you enjoy shopping, this is the place for you!

 If you don’t, Kolonaki is still worth visiting as it’s also home to the museum quarter, Mount Lycabettus and the National Gardens.
 The contrast between Kolonáki and the commercial centre is also palpable.